bCelery/bCelery.github.io/index.md

         - Catppuccin Macchiato - *(A deeper version of Frappe.)*
         - Catppuccin Mocha - *(An even **deeper** version of Frappe.)*
     - Scripts included:
-        - Utility Scripts:
-            - Dark Dex - *(+New Compiler, an **extremely** detailed Explorer for Roblox games, now in Dark Mode!)*
+        - Dark Dex - +New decompiler, an **extremely** detailed Explorer for Roblox games, now in Dark Mode!
-            - InfiniteYield - *(An **all-in-one** Admin GUI, including Noclip, Fly, Bang(best command fr) and Fling.)*
+        - InfiniteYield - An **all-in-one** Admin GUI, including Noclip, Fly, Bang(best command fr) and Fling.
-            - BootSpy - *(OnClientEvent logger and catcher, very useful for debugging and reversing a Roblox game.)*
+        - BootSpy - OnClientEvent logger and catcher, very useful for debugging and reversing a Roblox game.
-            - UNC Tester - *(Quick access to checking the UNC of Celery, the current UNC is **73%**.)*
+        - UNC Tester - Quick access to checking the UNC of Celery, the current UNC is **73%**.
-        - Universal Scripts:
-            - Click-TP - *(Teleport using an item in your inventory.)*
+        - Click-TP - Teleport using an item in your inventory.
         - Shallow's Basic Universal Aimbot - *(My own custom aimbot!
-It works pretty good, especially for Arsenal.)*
+It works pretty good, especially for Arsenal.
-        - Game Specific:
+        - CatHub - A **HUGE** Script-Hub filled with Scripts suych as AirHub, ThunderClient, and 100 other scripts!
-            - Pressure:
+        - **(GAME)** Pressure:
-                - PressureScript - *(An OP GUI for Pressure, you will probably win 100% of the time.)*
+            - PressureScript - An OP GUI for Pressure, you will probably win 100% of the time.
-            - Arsenal:
+        - **(GAME)** Arsenal:
-                - Shallow's Basic Universal Aimbot
+            - Shallow's Basic Universal Aimbot - a fucking AWESOME aimbot.
-                - Shallow's Attribute Changer - *(Change stats for all weapons in Arsenal.)*
+            - Shallow's Attribute Changer - Change stats for all weapons in Arsenal.
-                - SanityLoader/ArsenalX - *(A detailed GUI for all Arsenal Cheating needs!)*
+            - SanityLoader/ArsenalX - A detailed GUI for all Arsenal Cheating needs!
-            - Doors:
+        - **(GAME)** Doors:
-                - Clutch - *(Doors GUI)*
+            - Clutch - Doors GUI
-            - Murder Mystery 2
+        - **(GAME)** Murder Mystery 2
-                - Nexus-Hub - *(A really cool GUI for MM2)*
+            - Nexus-Hub - A really cool GUI for MM2.
-        - Script-Hubs:
-            - CatHub - *A **HUGE** Script-Hub filled with Scripts suych as AirHub, ThunderClient, and 100 other scripts!*

 &nbsp;